-- Hannah's STEAM Heroes videos: In 5-6-minute video episodes, professionals from storytelling to racing and ocean advocacy share how their career is a STEAM career.
-Real-world connection is an important part of STEAM, and these everyday heroes are using the same skills your students are learning in class.
-Students will see how STEAM really is for everyone. - Challenges: The Heroes worked with an education expert to create a STEAM activity where students help them solve real problems they face on the job.
+- STEAM Hero Episodes: In short video episodes, professionals from storytelling to racing and ocean advocacy share how their career is a STEAM career.
+Real-world connection is an important part of STEAM, and these everyday heroes are using the same skills your students are learning in class. - Challenges: The Heroes worked with an education expert to create a STEAM activity where students help them solve real problems they face on the job.
 The challenge is introduced at the end of each episode and is open-ended for playful, hands-on learning.
-Teacher versions are provided below, while student versions are in the slides.
-Tip: Meet your students where they are by scaling and adapting the challenges. - Slides: Classroom slides offer student-facing versions of the bios and challenges, as well as templates that allow you to edit, expand, or connect the activities to what you're already teaching.
-It's up to you whether you use them or take inspiration and create your own.
-Download here as a PowerPoint file. - STEAM Superpowers: We don't know what the future workforce will look like, but we do know the skills it will require.
-Every Hero has a STEAM Superpower - and so do your students!
-During the challenges, students will practice important 21st century skills like resilience, problem-solving, and collaboration.
+Teacher versions are provided below, while student versions are in the slides. - Slides: Classroom slides offer student-facing versions of the bios and challenges, as well as templates that allow you to edit, expand, or connect the activities to what you're already teaching.
+It's up to you whether you use them or take inspiration and create your own. - Differentiation Guide: STEAM is for everyone, and this resource helps you meet your students where they are.
+Find ideas for scaling the level of difficulty for your students who need a greater challenge, the ones who need a bit more support, and everyone in between. - STEAM Superpowers: We don't know what the future workforce will look like, but we do know the skills it will require.
+Every Hero has a STEAM Superpower and so do your students!
 Observe which skills your students use, and at the end, have them choose their STEAM Superpower.
+Use the Certificate of Completion to celebrate your students.
 Hint: Students can also create their own!

-Q: Is there a best order to watch the episodes?
+Is there a best order to watch the episodes?

 A: The episode guide is organized in our favorite order to watch them.
-However, each video is designed to stand on its own, so you can create your own playlist that fits your curriculum.
+However, each video is designed to stand on its own, so you can create the playlist that fits your curriculum.